Deep Dreams of Gödel Machines

 The goal is to fully automate governance over a program by formally defining a set of weighted or ordered objective functions and requiring every update to have a mathematical proof of an optimization.
 Users need to rank or weigh their objective functions because there typically exists several Pareto optima otherwise.
 Of course, a user may only want only one criterion to be optimized, such as a program’s efficiency.
-Once the objective function(s) are well-defined, there are no disputes on whether or not to accept an update proposal.
+Once the criteria are well-defined, there are no disputes on whether or not to accept an update proposal.
 Voting is automated by proof checking.

 Defining a program’s objective functions would probably be hard.
 Defining objective functions that represent a consensus of preferences expressed by stakeholders in a decentralized autonomous organization, on the other hand, would be much harder.
 It’s important to make the distinction between creating a framework for superintelligence and creating a framework for beneficial superintelligence.
 The average user must be able to easily formalize their preferences if we want a superintelligence to act on behalf of (the majority of) humanity, rather than on behalf of a single entity with their own interests.
 We can only realistically achieve this by crowdsourcing a superintelligence from the ground-up.
 It must be a global, collective effort from the very beginning.
 It is precisely this reason which piqued my interest in blockchains years ago in the first place.

-I am not an AI researcher.
-I am not a mathematician.
-I am not a rocket scientist.
 I hope this article inspires experts across disciplines, in academia and industry, to start thinking about and discussing this approach towards massively collaborative mathematics and software development, and ultimately beneficial superintelligence.
 Fin.